 Where will I access tools and equipment for work in 3-D/sculpture?

 Classes in sculpture this fall will be held at the Scene Shop at the Cornish Playhouse on the Seattle Center campus (Uptown neighborhood).
 This space is actually much larger than the current layout of the 3-D Fabrication Lab in MCC and has the same stationary and hand tools available for use.
-Look for further details on what specific processes will be supported at the Scene Shop soon.

 Will I be able to borrow photo/video equipment?

 Yes!
 The Equipment Library has developed a safe no-contact routine for borrowing and returning photo/video gear.
-Please plan to spend a few more minutes than usual this fall in both pick-up and return, as cases will need to be opened, checked, and cleaned in each direction.
+Please plan to spend a few more minutes than usual this spring in both pick-up and return, as cases will need to be opened, checked, and cleaned in each direction.
 This is for your health and safety.